hwspec/StreamPressor/SZxLite/README.md

   .settings(commonSettings)
 ```
 then further up in the same build.sbt you want to add you new name to the .dependsOn
-the snippet will look like this
+the snippet will look like this (added in bold)
 ```
 ...
 lazy val chipyard = (project in file("generators/chipyard")) .dependsOn(testchipip, rocketchip, boom, rocketchip_blocks, rocketchip_inclusive_cache,
     dsptools, rocket_dsp_utils,
-    gemmini, icenet, tracegen, cva6, nvdla, sodor, ibex, fft_generator, constellation, mempress, barf, shuttle, caliptra_aes, rerocc, rocc, compressacc, saturn, ara, firrtl2_bridge, vexiiriscv) ...
+    gemmini, icenet, tracegen, cva6, nvdla, sodor, ibex, fft_generator, constellation, mempress, barf, shuttle, caliptra_aes, rerocc, **rocc**, compressacc, saturn, ara, firrtl2_bridge, vexiiriscv) ...
 ```